 We are an association of residents formed to advocate for Lake Gardner and its surrounding open and wooded spaces known as the Powow Conservation area.

-Our goals have been to see that:
+Our goals continue to be to see that:

-• The health and features of the lake are both restored and protected.
+The health and features of the lake are both restored and protected.

 It is our hope that through public information and education, citizens, businesses, and leaders of Amesbury will take an active role in restoring and preserving Lake Gardner and its surrounding natural areas.